NathanLBCooper/NathanLBCooper.github.io/_posts/2016-7-11-Logging-The-Right-Way.md

 ---
 layout: post
-title: "Building your own event logging"
+title: "How to build your own event logging"
 date: 2016-07-11 12:00:00
 excerpt: "Let's make our logging structured"
 categories: [programming]